 Two little series of particularly gorgeous paintings landed in artreview.com recently like gifts.
-One of them came from the Irakli Bugianishvili, a young artist from Georgia (in eastern Europe that is, not the deep south), now based in Düsseldorf:
+One of them came from the Irakli Bugianishvili, a young artist from Georgia, now based in Düsseldorf:

 It looks like Bugianishvili has painted an old family snapshot (maybe it’s not even his own family; the painting has the anonymity and longing of a found photo).
 Other recent works of his are also photographic in composition and spirit (though they’re not photorealistic in technique), but they accelerate the technique into realm of cinema: in Dream, it looks like the Figure is projected – hovering – on the canvas over a brooding background.